glennhenry/cs-notes/docs/database-system/04-normalization/normalization.md

 In actual application, functional dependency is the one that you find on primary key and foreign key relationship.
 :::

-There are different types of functional dependencies :
+There are different types of functional dependencies:

-- **Full functional dependency** : A functional dependency A → B is considered full if no proper subset of A determines B. In other words, removing any attribute from A would result in the dependency no longer holding.
+- **Full functional dependency**: A functional dependency A → B is considered full if no proper subset of A determines B. In other words, removing any attribute from A would result in the dependency no longer holding.
-- **Partial functional dependency** : A functional dependency A → B is considered partial if there is a proper subset of A that also determines B. In this case, removing any attribute from A would still preserve the dependency.
+- **Partial functional dependency**: A functional dependency A → B is considered partial if there is a proper subset of A that also determines B. In this case, removing any attribute from A would still preserve the dependency.
-- **Transitive dependency** : A transitive dependency occurs when there is a functional dependency A → B and B → C, which implies a transitively dependent relationship between A and C. In other words, A indirectly determines C through B.
+- **Transitive dependency**: A transitive dependency occurs when there is a functional dependency A → B and B → C, which implies a transitively dependent relationship between A and C. In other words, A indirectly determines C through B.

 #### Heath's Theorem